browserengineering/book/book/accessibility.md

             self.speak_focus(self.focus)
 ```

-The accessibility tree also needs access to geometry of each object.
-This allows
+The accessibility tree also needs access to the geometry of each object.
+This
-accessibility technology to know where things are on the screen in case
+allows accessibility technology to know where things are on the screen in case
 the user wants to [hit test][hit-test] a place on the screen to see what is
 there.
-A user who can't see the screen still might want to do things like
+A user who can't see the screen still might want to do things like touch
-touch exploration of the screen, or being notified what is under the mouse
+exploration of the screen, or being notified what is under the mouse as they
-as they move it around.
+move it around.

 To get access to the geometry, let's add a `layout_object` pointer to each
 `Node` object if it has one.
 That's easy to do in the constructor of each layout